waagsociety/hashed-diff/README.md

 # hashed-diff
-memory efficient diff script for large files, implemented with xxhash
+A memory efficient diff script for large files, implemented with xxhash.

+The hashed-diff ruby script is a reasonably fast, memory efficient script that wraps diff for very large files (4Gb).

+The script uses the very fast xxhash to create temporary files with hashes for each individual line.
+Then it applies diff to these hashed files.
+Finally the script transforms the diff output to include the original lines.